 The Main Drawbacks of Upgrading an Older Mtb

-Of course, upgrading an alder mountain bike will allow you to get some extra value from your old bike or you can get a cheaper used MTB and upgrade it, saving some extra money this way but it is very important to know what are the real drawbacks.
+Of course, upgrading an older mountain bike will allow you to get some extra value from your old bike or you can get a cheaper used MTB and upgrade it, saving some extra money this way but it is very important to know what are the real drawbacks.

 The biggest drawback of upgrading an older MTB is that you will invest in a mountain bike with outdated geometry, modern MTBs come with a longer wheelbase so you will have more stability when riding at higher speeds.

-The geometry of the bike is very important because you can’t upgrade it without buying a brand new MTB, but you need to be careful about the amounts of upgrades that the bike needs.
+The geometry of the bike is very important because you can’t upgrade it without buying a brand-new MTB, but you need to be careful about the amounts of upgrades that the bike needs.

-Trying to make an old bike feel more modern or upgrading it to match the performance of newer bikes is a big waste of money, parts sold separately are more expensive than sold on a bike and you will never get an old MTB to the level of newer ones that are in the same price bracket.
+Trying to make an old bike feel more modern or upgrading it to match the performance of newer bikes is a big waste of money, parts sold separately are more expensive than those sold on a bike and you will never get an old MTB to the level of newer ones that are in the same price bracket.